 A successful dentist, blackbelt in karate, and mom of two kids, SPS derailed the life of Dr. Tara Zier.
 But she held true to her karate studio motto: Never Give Up.
 In 2019, Tara founded The Stiff Person Syndrome Research Foundation (The SPSRF) in Maryland (USA).

 The moment Shane met Tara on Facebook, he was inspired to embark on the race of his life: Traversing Tassie.
-On December 14, 2020, Shane will attempt to run across Tasmania and back, from lighthouse to lighthouse, shining a light on SPS.
+On December 14, 2020, Shane started his run across Tasmania and back, from lighthouse to lighthouse, shining a light on SPS.
 He is committing all funds raised to The SPSRF to raise awareness and find a cure.